C

 Return to Main "Notable Christian Comics" Page

-Iva Hoth has said that the project was launched in 1958, but was "so complex and ambitious" that it wasn't until October of 1959 that the first art appeared.
+The book project was launched in 1958, according to the late Iva Hoth , one of the curriculum people.
+She was chosen to write the text to go with the pictures.
+Mrs. Hoth said that the project was "so complex and ambitious" that it wasn't until October of 1959 that the first art appeared.
 Details of clothing and architecture were carefully researched by Bible specialists, and efforts were made to ensure that the "simplified form did not betray the original text."

-Sketches and color guides were produced from the scripts, which were then examined by Iva Hoth, as well as the art director and Bible specialists.
+Sketches and color guides were produced from the scripts, which were then examined by Mrs. Hoth, as well as the art director and Bible specialists.
 After corrections and approvals, the final illustrations were done.
-Andre LeBlanc was the artist chosen to illustrate the scripts that appear in The Picture Bible which is in circulation today.
-However a number of the original "Our Bible in Pictures" comics in the 1950s Sunday PIX were drawn by Joseph Wirt Tillotson, a commercial artist and painter of pulp magazine covers from the late 1930s to the early 1950s.)
+Andre LeBlanc was the artist chosen to illustrate the scripts for the book.

-The Picture Bible is 750 comics pages, in full mechanical color, in both hardback and paperback editions, and is available online through the Christian Comics Catalog (TM) in English and Spanish.
+The original version of The Picture Bible is 750 comics pages, in full mechanical color, in both hardback and paperback editions, and is available online through the Christian Comics Catalog (TM) in English and Spanish .

-MANY THANKS to Ralph Gates and Kim Pettit of Cook Communications Ministries International, and also to Prof. Irvin Ziemann and Robert Frieling, for their valuable help with this information on the Sunday PIX, Tullus, and Picture Bible comics.
+Many thanks to Ralph Gates and Kim Pettit of Cook, and also to Prof. Irvin Ziemann and Robert Frieling, for their valuable help with the above information on the PIX, Tullus, and Picture Bible comics.

 Return to Main "Notable Christian Comics" Page